 Because a dolly won’t keep the washer completely secure while moving, it is suggested to use an additional person to secure the machine.
 This mode of transportation will also keep the machine upright as to not damage components on the inside.
 Transporting any washing machine, new or old, top- or front-loader will be a challenging task.

 While they are heavy machines, weight shouldn’t be a primary factor in choosing a washing machine.
 Look at the type of machine style you prefer and the dimensions for your space in making the best decision for your home.
+You can learn more about the dimensions of all the various washing machines available in this post.

 What Should You Look For in a ‘Good’ Washer?